kk663/znn-release/docs/tutorial.rst

 * For training, you should prepare pairs of ``.tif`` files, one is a stack of raw images, the other is a stack of labeled images.
 A label is defined as a unique RGBA color.
 * For forward pass, only the raw image stack is needed.

 The ISBI 2012 challenge dataset is already provided in the AMI.
-It can be found in the following folder ``/opt/znn-release/dataset/ISBI2012``.
+It can be found in the following folder: ``/opt/znn-release/dataset/ISBI2012``.

 For further information about the ISBI 2012 dataset, please see the websites below:

 * http://brainiac2.mit.edu/isbi_challenge/home
 * http://journal.frontiersin.org/article/10.3389/fnana.2015.00142/full